GreenLantern16/vault-enterprise-install-guide/README.md

 ```

 ### Next Steps
 You may now initialize your Vault cluster and begin using it.
-Be sure to save a copy of the unseal key and root token somewhere save!
+Be sure to save a copy of the unseal key and root token somewhere safe!

 ### TLS Certificate Renewal